zvada/technology/docs/infrastructure/koji-user-management.md

 Inform the user:

-- they can start using their new cert
 - they can no longer use their old cert
+- if they _aren't_ using a proxy for Koji auth, they must rerun `osg-koji setup` to fix their `client.crt` files
+- they must import their new cert into their browsers
-- they must clear their browser cache and cookies for koji.chtc.wisc.edu before using the web interface
+- they must clear their browser cache and cookies for koji.chtc.wisc.edu before using the web interface (or else they'll get a Python stack trace when they try to connect)

 Disabling and Enabling a User